hombrevrc/crawler/README.md

 ## Important

-PhantomJS must be installed and environment variable PHANTOM_PATH must be set [Here](http://phantomjs.org/download.html) you can find a tutorial about how to install PhantomJS.
+PhantomJS must be installed and environment variable PHANTOM_PATH must be set.
+[Here](http://phantomjs.org/download.html) you can find a tutorial about how to install PhantomJS.